 The gcloud command line interface enables you to run tests from the command line interactively, and is also well suited for scripting as part of your automated build and testing process.
 See Test with the gcloud CLI for instructions on running tests using this tool.

-You can also test your app for free with Test Lab when you upload and publish your app's APK files to the Play Store using either the alpha or beta channel.
+You can also test your app at no cost with Test Lab when you upload and publish your app's APK files to the Play Store using either the alpha or beta channel.
 For more information, see Use pre-launch reports to identify issues and Robo tests.

 Step 2: Choose your testing device